PACKED-vzw/resolver/INSTALL.md

 When running the application on a dedicated domain or subdomain, no special configuration is needed and the provided example configurations for Apache and nginx can be used.

-When the application is hosted on the same domain as an existing application, for instance a simple PHP CMS installation, special configuration is needed in order to route the correct requests to the application.
-Specifically, all requests to `/resolver`, `/static`, and `/collection` should be forwarded to the application, making sure no parts of the request URI are truncated.

 On Apache2 [mod_proxy](https://httpd.apache.org/docs/2.2/mod/mod_proxy.html) can be used.
 Similary, Nginx has [http_proxy](http://nginx.org/en/docs/http/ngx_http_proxy_module.html).